kazutokidigaya/ai-assign/README.md

 we are using

-PyMuPDF - extracting text from uploaded pdf openai - model gpt-3.5-turbo for response generation uvicorn - to run our server locally without the need to reload after doing any change in our code
+PyMuPDF,python-docx, pandas - extracting text from uploaded file for CSV, Docx,txt & PDF format openai - model gpt-3.5-turbo for response generation uvicorn - to run our server locally without the need to reload after doing any change in our code